MapleStory DS: Plot

 After a jewel called Rubian causes the destruction of the kingdom of Sharenian via an ancient evil, it is split into four parts.
 Each playable character comes to acquire a piece of it and each sets out to unite with one another in order to recreate the jewel and expose and destroy the ultimate evil.

 Development and release

 The game was announced at E3 2006.
-On January 9, 2007, Nexon and the newly established Nintendo of Korea showcased MapleStory DS for the first time, releasing a trailer for the game.
-The game was first projected to be released in September 2007, but had since been subjected to numerous delays before its eventual Korean premiere on April 15, 2010.
+Nexon and the newly established Nintendo of Korea showcased MapleStory DS for the first time in January 2007, releasing a trailer for the game.
+The game was first projected to be released in September 2007, but was subject to numerous delays before its eventual Korean premiere on April 15, 2010.
 A unique MapleStory-themed Nintendo DSi was released alongside the game in Korea.
-In a 2010 interview with PC World's Matt Peckham, the CEO of Nexon America, Daniel Kim, stated that "MapleStory DS is for the Korean market only" when asked if there would ever be an English language version of the game.
-Despite this, in 2012, the director of MapleStory DS Hong Sungjoon, stated that there was some interest in porting the game to the Nintendo 3DS eShop, being ported five years later.
+In 2010, Daniel Kim, the CEO of Nexon America, said that "MapleStory DS is for the Korean market only" when asked if there would ever be an English language version of the game.
+Despite this, in 2012, the director of MapleStory DS Hong Sungjoon, said that there was some interest in porting the game to the Nintendo 3DS eShop.